MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_towards_target.md

 # Entity Documentation - minecraft:behavior.move_towards_target

-`minecraft:behavior.move_towards_target` allows an entity to move towards a target.
+`minecraft:behavior.move_towards_target` compels an entity to move towards a target.

 > [!IMPORTANT]
 > `minecraft:behavior.move_towards_target` requires a target in order to work properly.
 Target can be determined by using one of the following behaviors: